suno-ai-api/sunoapi/README.md

    The system has been optimized for high stability and supports long-term operation.
 Our professional technical support team is always available.
 If you encounter any issues during usage, feel free to contact us, and we will resolve them as quickly as possible.

 3. **Low Cost with WeChat Pay Support**
-   Currently, V3.5 costs just $0.14 per request, while V4 is only $0.2—one of the most cost-effective options available (prices may be adjusted in the future).
-We also support WeChat Pay and offer various subscription plans.
+   One of the most cost-effective options available (prices may be adjusted in the future).

 4. **Supports both Suno API V3.5 and V4**
    Both V3.5 and V4 versions are supported.
 Choose the one that best fits your needs.